Slow Cooker Brisket

 Instructions

-- Mix your brisket rub by adding all the ingredients into a small bowl.
+- Make your spice mix by adding all the ingredients into a small bowl.
 Evenly coat and rub the seasonings all over the brisket, covering all sides.

-- Place brisket in a skillet over medium-high heat, add oil then sear the brisket for a few minutes on each side.
+- Place brisket in a skillet, or large Dutch oven, over medium-high heat, add oil then sear the brisket for a few minutes on each side.

 - Meanwhile, lightly spray non-stick spray on the base of a slow cooker.
 Pour beef broth, BBQ sauce, honey, Worcestershire and garlic and whisk it together.
 Sprinkle in the sliced onion and carefully transfer the seared brisket to the slow cooker.